 The Breathe Building of Portland, Oregon was designed to be the most sustainable wellness and community centre in the United States.
 The Breathe Building is the first commercial building in the North West built to the Earth Advantage Silver Certification, a third-party green building standard that stresses the importance of sustainable products and a building’s impact on the environment and its community.
 The building was designed with an emphasis on occupant comfort, energy and water efficiency, indoor air quality (IAQ), and use of recycled and responsible material.
 Accordingly the materials were vetted to identify and avoid potential toxins and utilize local manufacturers, suppliers and contractors.
-AirRenew Drywall, the only drywall that actively removes formaldehyde, was an approved product and installed throughout the building due to its Declare Label and close plant proximity.
+AirRenew Drywall, a former product, was the approved product and was installed throughout the building due to its Declare Label and close plant proximity.

 The Breathe Building